 How much is a college education worth?
 By some estimates, based on national average yearly salary data, a college degree may increase lifetime earnings by over $2.2 million.

-Without savings or family to turn to, a flat tire could eliminate the entire grocery budget for the month.
-A missed day at work due to illness or injury might make paying rent on time impossible.
-Caught in a downward spiral, dropping out of college may be the only option for financial relief.
+For too many Mesa students, small financial setbacks put their entire education at risk.
+A flat tire eliminates the entire grocery budget for the month.
+A missed day at work due to illness or injury makes paying rent on time impossible and results in late fees.
+Caught in a downward spiral, immediate relief comes only through the short-term fix of dropping out of college to increase work hours.